projectnessie/iceberg-catalog-migrator/README.md

   [bar.tbl-201, foo.tbl-202, …, …,bar.tbl-210]
 ```

-Note:
-A log file will also be generated which prints “successfully migrated table X” on every table migration.
-It also captures table level failures if there are any.
+Please note that a log file will be generated, which will print "successfully migrated table X" for every table migration and log any table-level failures in the `failed_identifiers.txt` file.
-So from the details or from _failed_identifiers.txt_ file, users can get the failed table names and search in the log.
-It will have a 10 stacktrace with `TableAlreadyExists` exception for 10 tables.
-Which gives an idea for the user about why it failed.
+Users can use this file to identify failed tables and search for them in the log, which will contain a stacktrace with the `TableAlreadyExists` exception for up to 10 tables.
-Users can rename the tables in the source catalog and migrate only these 10 tables by using any one of the identifier options in the argument.
+This can help users understand why the migration failed.
+In such cases, users can rename the tables in the source catalog and migrate only those 10 tables using any of the identifier options available in the argument.

 ### B.4) executes the migration and out of 1000 tables 900 tables have failed to migrate because the target/source catalog connection went off.
 Only 100 tables were successfully migrated.